In 1991, the United States Department of Agriculture

 (NAS) in "Pesticides in the Diets of Infants and Children

 PDP is a Federal-State partnership.
 Program operations are carried out with the support of 10 States: California, Colorado, Florida, Maryland, Michigan, North Carolina, New York, Ohio, Texas, and Washington.
-Federal laboratories providing testing services include the AMS National Science Laboratory
+Seven of those States provide laboratory testing services.
+One Federal laboratory, the USDA-AMS National Science Laboratory